33rd Guards Rifle Division: East Prussian Campaign

 After the fall of Königsberg the 43rd Army was redeployed to the west to take part in the Samland Offensive.
-It was assigned to a front 7-8km wide on the south flank on the north shore of the Frisches Haff as a support for the three armies (5th, 39th, and 11th Guards) operating in the center.
-The attack began at 0800 hours on April 13 following an hour-long artillery preparation and on the first day the Army advanced 5km and captured 1,500 prisoners.
+It was assigned to a front 7–8 km wide on the south flank on the north shore of the Frisches Haff as a support for the three armies (5th, 39th, and 11th Guards) operating in the center.
+The attack began at 0800 hours on April 13 following an hour-long artillery preparation and on the first day the Army advanced 5 km and captured 1,500 prisoners.
 It continued its advance on April 14, capturing a major strongpoint at Gross Heidekrug.
 The German forces, squeezed into an increasingly restricted space, put up stubborn resistance the next two days but on April 17 the 43rd assisted the 39th Army in capturing the town of Fischausen in a night attack.
 The Samland had by now been cleared apart from the Vistula Spit and the town of Pillau, which fell to the 11th Guards Army on April 25.
 At about this time the 33rd Guards, still in 13th Guards Corps, returned to 2nd Guards Army where it remained for the duration.